Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 normal form.
 By now this process of splitting a normal forms into a head and a sequence of subterms should ring a bell...
-Although OGS and NF bisimulations have historically been introduced in reverse order, we can use our readily available knowledge of the OGS game to provide a very succint and precise description of the normal form game.
+Although OGS and NF bisimulations have historically been introduced in reverse order, we can use our readily available knowledge of the OGS game to provide a very succinct and precise description of the normal form game.
 The NF game is nothing else than a restriction of the OGS game, where the server is only allowed to query the variables introduced by the last client move.